odoo/owl/doc/reference/hooks.md

     // here, if component is mounted, refs are active:
     // - this.divRef.el is the div HTMLElement
-    // - this.subRef.comp is the instance of the sub component }
+    // - this.subRef.comp is the instance of the sub component
+    // - this.subRef.el is the root HTML node of the sub component (i.e. this.subRef.comp.el)
+  }
 }
 ```